 An imaging company in Tennessee violates multiple HIPAA rules.

 In 2018, a Tennessee-based medical imaging services company paid $3 million in penalties and adopted a corrective action plan (CAP) to resolve their HIPAA violations.
-The FBI discovered one of their servers was accessible on the Internet, allowing anyone to search and view PHI for over 300,000 individuals via search engines.
+The FBI discovered one of their servers was accessible on the Internet, allowing unauthorized persons to search and view PHI for over 300,000 individuals via search engines.
 Following the discovery, they initially failed to admit that the protected information had been exposed and didn’t notify affected individuals for 147 days.
 This resulted in additional penalties because of a delayed investigation and a violation of reporting rules.
 Throughout the investigation, the OCR also found instances where they did not enter into a business associate agreement for services with third-party vendors—a requirement under HIPAA.

 Lesson to learn: When suspected or known security breaches arise, covered entities must follow reporting guidelines to notify affected individuals within 60 days.